 Coastal Sage Scrub Restoration plantings shall attain 50% native shrub cover after 3 years, and 75% native shrub cover after 5 years, with less than 5% cover by non-native species (except annual grassland, which will have less than 10% cover), and 0% cover by non-native invasives.
+Non-native and non-native invasive species are defined in Section 2.10.3.
 The site shall have 90% of the species diversity of a nearby reference site.